MLH/mlh-hackathon-rules/Rules.md

 ## The rules of the competition

 1. There is no maximum or minimum team size.
-But make sure to check how many prizes are available per team.
-If a large team wins a challenge, there might not be enough prizes for everyone.
+As a participant, you should make sure to check how many prizes are available per team.
+There is usually a limited number of prizes for each challenge.
+So if you form a large team and win a challenge, there might not be enough prizes for everyone on your team.
 2. Teams should be made up exclusively of students (or recent graduates within one year of having graduated) who are not organizers, volunteers, judges, sponsors, or in any other privileged position at the event.
 3. All team members should be present at the event.
 Leaving the venue for some time to hack elsewhere is fine.
 4. Teams can of course gain advice and support from organizers, volunteers, sponsors, and others.